Tom-Nagy/walking-around/README.md

 #### The Club

 The Club content is displayed in two columns, one below the other.
-The first is the About Us section of the Club and gives explanation about the club.
+The first is the About Us section of the Club and gives explanation about the club and includes a short explanation on how to join with a link to the Join Us page.
-The second displays some testimonials from club's members.
+The second is the testimonials section.
+It displays three feedback quotes from the club's members.

 #### Activities